zhulietailieva/zhulietailieva/README.md

 ### Hi there 🖐🏻
+- :blossom: I am Zhulieta Ilieva
-- :green_book: I’m currently studying at Technical University of Sofia, Bulgaria specialising in Computer and Software Engineering
+- :green_book: I am currently studying at Technical University of Sofia, Bulgaria specialising in Computer and Software Engineering
-- :brain: I’m currently learning C# Web Development
+- :brain: I am currently learning C# Web Development
-- :e-mail: How to reach me: iilievazhulieta@gmail.com
+- :e-mail: You can reach me here: iilievazhulieta@gmail.com
 <!--
 **zhulietailieva/zhulietailieva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.